-The Graphalytics benchmark is an industrial-grade benchmark for graph analysis platforms such as Giraph.
-It consists of six core algorithms, standard data sets, synthetic data set generators, and reference outputs, enabling the objective comparison of graph analysis platforms.
+The Graphalytics benchmark is an industrial-grade benchmark for graph analysis platforms such as Giraph, Spark GraphX, and GraphBLAS.
+It consists of six core algorithms, standard data sets, and reference outputs, enabling the objective comparison of graph analysis platforms.

 The benchmark harness consists of a core component, which is extendable by a driver for each different platform implementation.
-The choice of the six algorithms:
+The benchmark includes the following algorithms:

-was carefully motivated, using the LDBC TUC and extensive literature surveys to ensure good coverage of scenarios.
-The standard data sets include both real and synthetic data sets, which are classified into intuitive “T-shirt” sizes (e.g., S, M, L, XL).
+The choice of these algorithms was carefully motivated, using the LDBC TUC and extensive literature surveys to ensure good coverage of scenarios.
+The standard data sets include both real and synthetic data sets, which are classified into intuitive “T-shirt” sizes (S, M, L, etc.).

 Each experiment set in Graphalytics consists of multiple platform runs (a platform executes an algorithm on a data set), and diverse set of experiments are carried out to evaluate different performance characteristics of a system-under-test.